Pressio/SHAW/docs/content/getstarted/inputfile.rst

 |
-|

 ############################
 `4.
 Material Model Section`_
 ############################

-| The material section is *mandatory*, in the input file you have to choose one.
+The material section is *mandatory*, in the input file you have to choose one among the following ones.
-| We currently support a single, two-layer, the PREM, or custom material model.

 `3.1 Single Layer Material Model`_
 ----------------------------------
 A single medium with no discontinuities.
 You can provide coefficients to define a quadratic parametrization of the density and shear velocity profile.
 For more details, e.g. meaning and units, see `this <{filename}/getstarted/materialmodels.rst>`_.